a story from the heart and beyond

 I told Molly that Lord Burghley`s sister, Lady Mary Frances Cecil is married to Dudley Ryder, 3rd Earl of Harrowby who owns the land on which the Chapman`s House is built on Dudley Road.
 And Lord Burghley`s wife, Lady Georgina Pakenham is of Irish stock, they were, the Earls of Longford and related to the Duke of Wellington too, they are.

 I like Molly, she is becoming more like mydear chuckaboo every day.

 James, Archibald and young Tim get home from visiting the family in

 Despise school, and remain a fool, I always say.
 Archibald was saying that the prefects at Uppingham School were called `Pollies`.
 Well, I never !

-Young Tim stared singing Polly Wolly Doodle again and we all laughed, we did, and joined in.
+Young Tim stared singing Polly Wolly Doodle again and we all laughed and joined in.

 Mutton, boiled potatoes and green vegetables.
 For afters, I gave them

 Apple Pudding with good suet crust, cloves and a few strips of lemon

 own supper and tidy up.
 Molly has gone home a while since thinking

 she might get to go to